SamiAibeche/wp/readme.md

 gulp watch

 Some bug can be present with gulp-autoprefixer when you launch gulp.
-If it is your case, juste remove "gulp-autoprefixer": "^3.1.1", in the package.json file and npm install again
+If it is your case, just remove "gulp-autoprefixer": "^3.1.1" line, in the package.json file and npm install again

 ```